Tangerine-Community/Tangerine/docs/system-administrator/installation.md

 There are two mandatory usernames and passwords that we must establish.
 Those are the **T_USER1** and **T_USER1_PASSWORD** which is the primary admin user whose password cannot be updated from the interface.
 The other user is the database user **T_COUCHDB_USER_ADMIN_NAME** and their password **T_COUCHDB_USER_ADMIN_PASS**.
 Use strong passwords for both users.

-To update the CouchDB password after your site has been setup, you have to follow these steps: - [CouchDB Password Update](./couchdb-password.md)

 If we want to change the T_USER1_PASSWORD we can update it directly in the config.sh file and then rebuild the container using the start.sh script.
 The database administrator password cannot be changed directly.
-Follow the procedure described in CouchDB-> Change Password in the technical documentation to update the sofa password.
+To update the CouchDB password after your site has been setup and start.sh run, you must follow these steps: - [CouchDB Password Update](./couchdb.md)

 **T_USER1="user1"** - do not change and leave as user1
 **T_USER1_PASSWORD="STRONG_PASS"**
 **T_COUCHDB_USER_ADMIN_NAME="admin"** – do not change and leave as admin **T_COUCHDB_USER_ADMIN_PASS="STRONG_PASS"**

 If you are using the MySQL module, you must also set the username and password for this user.
-**T_MYSQL_USER="admin"** - make no changes
+[MySQL Setup](./mysql-js.md) **T_MYSQL_USER="admin"** - make no changes **T_MYSQL_PASSWORD="STRONG_PASS"**
-**T_MYSQL_PASSWORD="STRONG_PASS"**